Sang Ndong

-Sang Ndong is a Gambian football manager and former player.
-He was an active player in the Gambia national team in 1984 and played at least two matches in the qualifying for 1986 FIFA World Cup.
+Sang Ndong (born 8 August 1957) is a Gambian football manager and former player.
+A goalkeeper, he was a player in the Gambia national team in 1984 and played at least two matches in the qualifying for 1986 FIFA World Cup.

 Playing career

 Sang Ndong started playing from primary to secondary school where he represented the St. Augustine's High School team at various competitions.
 After graduation, he went straight to the second division playing for the Augustinians from where he transferred to Banjul Hawks and remained there until the end of his career.
 When he was first called up in national team, he was fifth choice keeper, but eventually became the number one and then captain of the national team.

 Managerial career

 Sang Ndong was over ten years coach of the Gambia national team until he vacant by the Association, the Gambia Football Association was dismissed in 2003.
 The post remained vacant until mid-September 2006, when the German Antoine Hey was his successor.

 As a coach of the Banjul Hawks he won the 2006 Gambian Cup.